hundredrabbits/thebook/north_pacific_logbook.md

 We did the food inventory, Pino's stores are looking good!
 We have enough variety to ensure nutritive and fun meals.
 This is reassuring.
 There is food everywhere aboard, it's hard to know the state of things until we start counting though.
 All of the slow days we've had worried me, wondering if we'd have enough if our sail really did take 2 months.
 I'm happy to say that we're okay on that front.
 It's been 20 days and we're going through our stores at a good pace.

 Wind is invariably weak, coming out of the east.

+# Food storage

+Keeping grains and legumes whole extends their shelf-life, but many whole grains (rice, quinoa, pasta, oats, barley, corn and wheatberries) are ground-zero for insect infestations.

 ##### 1730
 Wandered into yet, another patch of calm.
 This is better than beating or running into high winds though.
 It's too bad that our options are too much wind or none at all.